akarve/bipsea/README.md

 [![Tests](https://github.com/akarve/bipsea/actions/workflows/ci.yaml/badge.svg)](https://github.com/akarve/bipsea/actions)

-# `bipsea`: deterministic entropy for Bitcoin seeds, general passwords, and other secrets
+# `bipsea`: secure entropy for mnemonics, passwords, PINs, and other secrets

 > _One Seed to rule them all,
 > One Key to find them,